aarshon/aarshon.github.io/docs/component-selection.md

 To ensure reliable operation, the HMI system requires a stable power supply, necessitating the integration of a voltage regulator.
 The PIC18F47Q10 microcontroller, selected for its low power consumption and direct compatibility with 5V peripherals, manages the user inputs and LCD output.
 The 16x2 I2C LCD is chosen for its low power usage and simple text display, while the 4x4 membrane keypad provides an efficient user interface for navigating through different data modules.

-The power system is a critical aspect of this design, as the microcontroller and peripherals require a stable 5V power supply.
-A linear voltage regulator (AMS1117-5.0) is selected for its low noise and ease of integration, ensuring consistent voltage to the LCD and keypad without fluctuations.
-The power budget analysis confirms that the selected regulator meets the current demands of the system while maintaining efficiency​.

 Additionally, the project incorporates a switching voltage regulator as part of a dedicated power supply lab requirement.
-This LM2575T-3.3G switching regulator is being developed to improve power efficiency, particularly for potential expansion into low-power wireless communication modules.
+This AP63203WU-7 switching regulator is being developed to improve power efficiency, particularly for potential expansion into low-power wireless communication modules.
 The voltage regulator design process includes selecting appropriate inductors, capacitors, and diodes to ensure stable operation under varying load conditions​.

 This systematic component selection ensures the HMI module is power-efficient, durable, and user-friendly, meeting both educational and engineering design constraints.